Skip to main content

 Jump forms

-Two forms of the JUMP pseudo-instruction are actually implemented as MOVE instructions involving the IP register:
+Two forms of the jump pseudo-instruction are actually implemented as move instructions involving the ip register:

 OpcodeBytesCyclesRaw formJump example